USSF-ORBIT/ussf-portal/docs/adr/0005-use-Docker-for-running-the-application.md

 - Assumes 100% uptime of VCS repository.
 - Assumes remote host is capable of reaching VCS repository.
-- Requires additional software (git) and it's dependencies to be installed on a production server.
+- Requires additional software (git) and its dependencies to be installed on a production server.
 - A git clone may pull down more than what's necessary to run the production application resulting in potential vulnerability exploits as well as disk usage.
 - Potential for being rate-limited by VCS host or CDN.
 - Larger attack surface than a Docker container based on a distroless image.